wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 ## 1\.
 Configure the data loader system to prepare the RAG environment

-First things first, let's get the command-line interface (CLI) you'll use to load data into the system.
+Let's get the command-line interface (CLI) you'll use to load data into the system.
 This tool is your starting point for getting your data where it needs to go.

 [Download the Data Loader CLI (ZIP)](https://github.com/orpiske/camel-data-loader/releases/download/early-access/camel-data-loader-cli-1.0.0-SNAPSHOT.zip)